FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/connecting_devices/connecting_color/connecting-color.rst

 Connecting a Color-Distance Sensor to the Hub Instructions
 ----------------------------------------------------------

-1. Connect the one end of the 4-pin JST PH cable to the REV Robotics
+1. Connect one end of the 4-pin JST PH cable to the REV Robotics
 Color-Distance sensor.

 .. image:: images/ColorSensorStep1.jpg